PetrCala/artma-dt/README.md

     - `main_results.txt` -> An R console log file where all numeric/tabular results are stored in a presentable form.
   - `main.R` -> Main script.
 Call the desired methods with the specified user parameters.
 Automatically handle package installation, working directory handling, temporary file creation.
   - `source.R` -> Source script with all the functions.
 This script is not meant to be ran.
 Virtaully any function called from the main script is located here.
 Every function (hopefully) has a docstring explaining its _functionality_ (pun intended).
 Navigate the script using function names.
-  - `script_runner.R` -> Script for running the code in an aesthetic way.
+  - `run.R` -> Script for running the code in an aesthetic way.
 Calls the main script using the `source` command, which omits redundant code.
 This script is most useful when working with RStudio.
 When working with a terminal, calling this script is exactly the same as calling the main script.
 - `README.md` -> This README file.
 - `.lintr` -> Configuration file for linting.